Local musicians, organizers adapt to entertain audiences online

 Shreve’s YouTube channel, and links to his other social media, can be found at www.youtube.com/channel/UCo3TJP4ZRYK6mWITYgvN8ZA.

-With the cancelation of MerleFest 2020, Liam Purcell and Cane Mill Road lost a show from its schedule.
+With the cancelation of MerleFest 2020, Liam Purcell & Cane Mill Road lost a show from its schedule.

 “MerleFest handled the situation so well.
 Of course we were disappointed, especially because this was our third year in a row booked for MerleFest and our first playing the Cabin Stage and playing the Dance Tent on Saturday night,” said Liam Purcell.
 “We were so excited about those two shows.
 But we will keep our fingers crossed for 2021 and count the days until MerleFest happens again.”